 Tip 6: Dig deep into the metrics

-One reason why we set our own custom columns in Facebook’s reporting view is because, by default, they might not be showing the best metrics.
+One reason why we set our own custom columns in Facebook’s reporting view is because, by default, they might not be showing us the most relevant metrics.
 In particular, if we are running a campaign with a video view objective, Facebook shows 3 second views by default.
 Considering the fact that some of those views could be people simply scrolling slowly past the video, it’s not a great metric.
 Within the custom columns, there are some really great metrics, such as 30 second video views, that will help you get a better idea of how your traffic is truly performing.

 If you follow these 6 tips, you’ll be better prepared to run an effective and data-informed advertising campaign with Facebook.